Nukesor/pueue/README.md

 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
 - Works on Linux and MacOS and partially on Windows.

 **Disclaimer:** Windows support is highly experimental right now.
+This means:
-Pueue uses `powershell` to execute commands, keep this in mind when writing commands.
+- Pueue uses `powershell` to execute commands, keep this in mind when writing commands.
-Starting/resuming commands doesn't work for now.
+- Starting/resuming commands doesn't work for now.

 **Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.